 After a while, you should have 20 or 30 pages (perhaps more, perhaps less).
 Now focus on the essentials.
-On 1-2 pages, write out the main points that express the essence of who you are, and who you see you can be.
+On 2-3 pages, write out the main points that express the essence of who you are, and who you see you can be.
 Write for your time capsule (to remind yourself of who you are now for some future incarnation).
 Go all out: No-one else will read this but you and your future self.

-Now put that one page aside, and write another 1-2 pages expressing who you are and who you see you can be-this time writing for others to hear.
-Your second 1-2 page "Who Am I?" is your personal myth that you would like the world to know about you (your first 1-2 page "Who Am I?" is your own private "time capsule").
+Now put that aside, and write another 2-3 pages expressing who you are and who you see you can be-this time writing for others to hear.
+Your second "Who Am I?" is your Personal Myth that you would like the world to know about you (your first "Who Am I?" is your own private "time capsule").